"""

 self.var_clamp = var_clamp

-# Statistics for SWAG
+# Statistics for diagonal SWAG

 self.mean = {}